n0d3xsigil/THM/Rooms/JavaScriptEssentials.md

 This is done to compact the file and improve loading times. however it is harder to read.
 It is important to note, the code remains functionally the same.

-> Similarly, **obfuscation** is often used to make JS harder to understand by adding undesired code, renaming variables and functions to meaningless names, and even inserting dummy code.

 On the topic of making things harder to read, another technique is **obfuscation**, this changes code to an unreadable by changing function names, variables to random names.
 Sometimes dummy obsfuscated code is also inserted.

 **Example - Original**